 In addition to graded recommendations, KDIGO guidelines now include "practice points" to help clinicians better evaluate and implement the guidance from the expert Work Group.
 Practice points are consensus statements about a specific aspect of care and supplement recommendations for which a larger quality of evidence was identified.
-These were used when no formal systematic evidence review was undertaken, or if there was insufficient evidence to provide a graded recommendation.
+These were developed when no formal systematic evidence review was undertaken, or if there was insufficient evidence to provide a graded recommendation.
 Practice points represent the expert judgment of the guideline Work Group, but they may be based on limited evidence.
-For example, practice points are provided on monitoring, frequency of testing, dosing adjustments for the severity of CKD, and use of therapies in specific subgroup populations.
 Practice points are sometimes formatted as a table, a figure, or an algorithm, to make them easier to use in clinical practice.